YeoLab/sailor/README.md

 ![logo](https://github.com/YeoLab/rna_editing_pipeline/blob/master/logo/sailor-logo.png)

+### Note: Current changes to master may be unstable!
+Use the frozen singularity file to reproduce paper results.
+### Note # 2: You should check whether your aligner provides the MD tag, as this is necessary to determine the non A/G mismatches between the reference and query.

 # Software for Accurately Identifying Locations Of RNA-editing (SAILOR)

 SAILOR implements published methodologies to assess adenosine to inosine changes in RNA-SEQ data for easy identification of transcriptome-wide editing.